Effects of the nuclear equation of state on the r-mode instability and evolution of neutron stars: Results and Discussion

 \section{Results and Discussion}

-We employ a phenomenological model for the energy per baryon of the asymmetric nuclear matter having the advantage of an analytical form.
-By suitably choosing the parametrization of the model we obtain various forms for the density dependence of the energy per baryon of neutron matter (see Fig.~1(b)), the nuclear symmetry energy (see Fig.~2(a)) and the proton fraction (see Fig.~2(b)), and in total the neutron star core equation of state.
+I employ a phenomenological model for the energy per baryon of the asymmetric nuclear matter having the advantage of an analytical form.
+By suitably choosing the parametrization of the model I obtain various forms for the density dependence of the energy per baryon of neutron matter (see Fig.~1(b)), the nuclear symmetry energy (see Fig.~2(a)) and the proton fraction (see Fig.~2(b)), and in total the neutron star core equation of state.

+In order to clarify further the effect of the symmetry energy on the proton fraction I plot in Fig.~2(c) the density dependence of the fourth order term $E_{sym,4}(n)$ (see the expansion (\ref{Expans-1})) for the various values of $L$.
+Considering, for example a fourth order approximation on the symmetry energy and combining Eqs.~(\ref{x-frac-2}) and (\ref{Expans-1}) I found that the density dependence of the proton fraction is determined by the equation

+Obviously, the second order term $E_{sym,2}(n)$ mostly affects the proton fraction density dependence.
+However, the contribution of the fourth order term $E_{sym,4}(n)$ is not negligible and in some cases (see for example the case $L=65$) has a significant effect on $x(n)$.

 Additionally, the present model is applied for the determination of the transition density $n_t$ between the crust and the core.
-In order to complete the equation of state which describes the neutron star matter for densities lower than the transition density $n_t$ (equation of state of the crust) we employed the relative equation of state of Feynman, Metropolis and Teller \cite{Feynman-49} and also of Baym, Pethick and Sutherland \cite{Baym-71}.
+In order to complete the equation of state which describes the neutron star matter for densities lower than the transition density $n_t$ (equation of state of the crust) I employed the relative equation of state of Feynman, Metropolis and Teller \cite{Feynman-49} and also of Baym, Pethick and Sutherland \cite{Baym-71}.

-In Fig.~3(a), we plot the transition density $n_t$, which is a fundamental quantity in the present study, as a function of the slope parameter $L$.
+In Fig.~3(a), I plot the transition density $n_t$, which is a fundamental quantity in the present study, as a function of the slope parameter $L$.
 A linear relation is found of the form

+where the slope parameter $L$ is given in MeV.
+According to relation (\ref{nt-L-1}) an increase of $L$ ( a stiffer equation of state) leads to a decrease of $n_t$, to the extension of both the total radius $R$ (since the mass is fixed) and the radius core $R_c$.
+In Fig.~3(b), I plot also the dependence of the transition pressure $P_t$ on $L$.
+Actually, during the last years there is an extensive interest for the study of the transition density and pressure in neutron stars~\cite{Moustakidis-010,Xu-09-2,Ducoin-010,Ducoin-011}.
+It was found that the transition density and pressure decrease roughly linearly with the slope parameter $L$ using dynamical and thermodynamical methods~\cite{Moustakidis-010,Xu-09-2}.
+The authors in Refs.~\cite{Ducoin-010,Ducoin-011} used a large number of nuclear models and evaluated the dispersion affecting the correlation between the transition pressure $P_t$ and $L$.
+From a detailed analysis it was shown that this correlation is weak but $P_t$ is mainly correlated with the symmetry energy slope $L$ and curvature $K_{sym}$ defined at $\rho=0.1$ fm$^{-3}$~\cite{Ducoin-010,Ducoin-011}.